omkaracharya/AgileBot/Report/REPORT.md

 ![givemystatus](https://media.github.ncsu.edu/user/6216/files/2719700c-d84f-11e7-840e-5f066cf90bf0)

-### 3. Your reflection on the development process and project.
+### 3. Reflection on the development process and project.

+* Unlike previous projects, we found that applying software engineering principles e.g Design patterns, Agile Techniques to our work helped us quite a lot.
+Our design was well thought-of yet flexible enough to accommodate changes.
+Testing was easy due to mocking.
+Deployment was smooth because of CI/CD techniques.
+* Overall, the coverage of topics taught throughout of the course helped us efficiently deliver a good product in a timely fashion.

-### 4. Any limitations and future work.
+### 4. Limitations and future work.

 There is always a chance of improvement in everything.
 Here is the list of enhancement which we can do: